-The Guardian described it as “a breathtakingly bold piece of journalism,” while the Spectator said it was “such an important documentary it ought to rank with the footage of British troops liberating Belsen.”
-Edward was invited to testify at the US Congress about the film’s key findings at the Committee on Foreign Affairs in Washington DC.
+His film ESCAPE FROM ISIS about the brutal abduction of thousands of Yazidi women and girls, and the efforts of a few brave members of their community to save them, won an International Emmy, Amnesty International’s Award for Best Human Rights Documentary and a BAFTA nomination for Best Current Affairs Documentary.
+The Spectator said it was “such an important documentary it ought to rank with the footage of British troops liberating Belsen.”
+Edward was invited to testify at the US Congress about the film’s findings at the Committee on Foreign Affairs in Washington DC.

 His first narrative short film OKSIJAN told the incredible true story of a 7-year-old Afghan boy’s fight to survive as he is smuggled to the UK in a refrigerated lorry.
 It premiered at the BFI London Film Festival in October 2017 and thereafter played at prestigious film festivals around the world.